UK in deadlock over Brexit 'Plan B' as May and Corbyn tussle

 She has also repeatedly said another referendum would corrode faith in democracy among the 17.4 million people who voted to leave the EU in 2016.
 Her spokesman said Britain had not raised the idea of delaying exit with the EU.

-As the United Kingdom tumbles towards its biggest political and economic shift since World War Two, other EU members have offered to talk.
+As the United Kingdom tumbles toward its biggest political and economic shift since World War Two, other EU members have offered to talk.

 “We will do everything we can so that Britain exits with, and not without, an agreement,” said German Foreign Minister Heiko Maas.